____ OUR CERTIFICATIONS

 4. Reducing the Product's Market Impact: Without transparently communicating the reasons behind product decisions, stakeholders might not effectively position or market the product.
 Lack of clarity on why certain features were prioritized or deprioritized based on experiment outcomes can weaken the product’s market narrative, leading to diminished impact and user engagement.

-3. Product Delivery
+3. Product delivery

 A Product Manager's role is not simply to oversee the creation of a feature, but to bridge the translation of validated opportunities and designs into a roadmap that the entire team can rally behind.
 Transforming validated opportunities and designs into clear, actionable plans embodies the essence of converting strategic insights into clear work items, user stories and acceptance criteria.
 By collaborating closely with multi-functional product teams, especially designers and engineers, a Product Manager ensures that these stories aren't just about "what" needs to be done but deeply rooted in the "why" behind every feature, enriching the team's understanding.
 This cooperative approach to story formulation ensures that each story and criteria is underpinned by both real-world user insights and the broader product strategy.